hydrology-tep/documentation/source/apps/wois_app.rst

 	:figclass: img-border
 	:scale: 80%

-The interface to share a workflow is displayed on the figure below.
+By clicking the button "Share WOIS workflow", the interface to share a workflow is displayed on the figure below.

 .. figure:: ../includes/wf_share.png
 	:figclass: img-border